GLRAzure/streaming-demo/README.md

 # streaming-demo

+This repository contains assets for quickly building out an end-to-end streaming demo that can serve as a foundation for a PoC or MVP.
+Included in this repository is an ARM template for deploying the key resources in Azure and a data generator that simulates device telemetry data.
+Below is more detailed documentation for configuring resources after they have been deployed in Azure.

 # Provision and configure resources using ARM template

 1. From the Azure portal, [deploy resources from provided template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal#edit-and-deploy-the-template).